 How many students will you admit to the program in the fall?

-We usually admit between 5 and 10 students each fall.
+We usually admit between 5 and 10 students each year.

 How many international students will you admit?